augustss/verse-semantics/Book/docs/12_types.md

 ## Type Hierarchies and Relationships

-The type system in Verse forms a directed acyclic graph (DAG) rather than a simple tree.
-This means types can have multiple supertypes, though Verse currently limits multiple inheritance to interfaces.
+The type system forms a directed acyclic graph (DAG) rather than a simple tree.
+This means types can have multiple supertypes, though multiple inheritance is currently limited to interfaces.
 Understanding these relationships helps you design flexible, reusable code.

 At the top of the hierarchy, `any` serves as the universal supertype.
 Every type is a subtype of `any`, which means a value of any type can be assigned to a variable of type `any`.
 However, once a value is typed as `any`, you lose access to type-specific operations: